TaylorTA/LeetCode/README.md

 5. 19 Remove Nth Node From End of List
 6. 2 Add Two Numbers
 7. 1290 Convert Binary Number in a Linked List to Integer
+8. 237 Delete Node in a Linked List
 # Design
 1. 362 Design Hit Counter
 2. 622 Design Circular Queue